model-checking/kani-github-action/README.md

 This repository provides a GitHub Action for running the [Kani Rust Verifier](https://github.com/model-checking/kani) in CI.

-## GitHub Action Parameters
+## Kani GitHub Action Parameters

 The following parameters can be used to configure and customize the behavior of this GitHub Action:

-NOTE: All the fields provided are optional and have default behaviors when not specified.
+**NOTE**: All the fields provided are optional and have default behaviors when not specified.

 `kani-version`

 - **Description**: Specifies the Kani version number to use.
 - **Default**: 'latest'
-- **Example-pinned-version**: `'0.33.0'`
 - **Usage**: You can provide a specific version of Kani to use.
 [Cargo's version specific format is expected for specific versions](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html).
 If omitted, the latest version of `Kani` hosted on [`Kani's crates.io page`](https://crates.io/crates/kani-verifier) will be installed and used.